GeethaAnne/terraform-hashi/terraform-getting-started.md

 The command will take up to a few minutes to run and will display a message indicating that the resource was created with id:vpc-05ca7d3fece95456e

-Congratulations you have created infrasrtructure usinf Terraform !You can now visit the AWS's VPC dashboard to find the newly created vpc and subnets.
+Congratulations you have created infrasrtructure using Terraform!
+You can now visit the AWS's VPC dashboard to find the newly created vpc and subnets.
 Make sure to look in the right region thats specified in the main.tf file.
 ![](./vpc.png)
 ![](subnet.png)